About Enterprise DLP

 Enterprise DLP can determine where columns and rows begin and end, which allows

-it to understand when a proximity keyword and sensitive data are located within the
+it to understand when a proximity keyword and sensitive data appear within the

 same column or row.
 Additionally, Enterprise DLP can calculate the character